wangyan0574/YWJHU/README.md

 1. what do pet owners buy most often
 2. The demographics: the people buys pet products might be very different people.
 Millennials might buy higher priced product simply because they likes higher quality and better asthetics; whereas older generation may prefer anythings with good quality and just works.
-3. Which source of market can I suggest my father go into, wholesale to distribute stores or direct retail (e-commerce, amazon)
+3. How do I connect to that desired market?
+Wholesale to distribute stores or direct retail (e-commerce, amazon)

 Datasets:
 business/industry datasets: library jhu.
 Pet shelters trends (trends over years)